Snow moves into Northeast; a foot possible in many areas

 Governors across the region urged residents to stay off the roads if possible, and slow down and keep a safe distance from plows if driving.

-“If you don’t have to travel tomorrow, we urge you to consider staying home, and if you do need to travel, please use caution throughout the day,” Massachusetts Gov. Charlie Baker said in a statement.
+“If you don’t have to travel tomorrow, we urge you to consider staying home, and if you do need to travel, please use caution throughout the day,” Massachusetts Gov. Charlie Baker said in a statement late Thursday.

-Baker and Connecticut Gov. Ned Lamont told nonessential state employees to stay home.
+Baker and Connecticut Gov. Ned Lamont also told nonessential state employees to stay home.

+Predictably, police in many states reported multiple accidents on the icy, slushy roads.
+Massachusetts State Police reported a jackknifed tractor-trailer on the Braga Bridge in Fall River, and a tractor-trailer rollover on the Massachusetts Turnpike in Auburn.

+The weather also affected public transit.
+Commuter rail service was temporarily suspended on a section of New Jersey Transit’s Morris and Essex Line after a tree fell on overhead wires in Chatham.

 The Massachusetts Department of Transportation said it had about 3,900 pieces of equipment available for road treatment and snow removal, and started pretreating highways on Thursday evening,